Swedish colony of Saint Barthélemy: Background

 Following problems experienced by early French settlers, Saint Barthélemy was successfully colonized by French mariners in 1763.
 Attracted by the island's prosperity during the American Revolutionary War, Gustav III of Sweden agreed to exchange French trading rights in Gothenburg against Swedish colonization of the island.
 In addition to its fresh water sources, the island produced moderate amounts of cotton, sugar, cocoa, tobacco and fruits while it promised substantial revenue from trade through its natural harbour on the island's west coast.

 On 1 July 1784, the island became a Swedish possession.
 The king informed Sweden's privy council of the acquisition on 23 August.
 On 1 September, Swedish officials under the leadership of Salomon von Rajalin (1757–1825), the island's first Swedish governor, were appointed to administer the island.
 They sailed from Gothenburg on 4 December 1784 on the frigate Sprengtporten, arriving in Saint Barthélemy on 6 March 1785.
 In January 1785, the Swedish merchants Jacob Röhl and Adolf Fredrik Hansen had already arrived to establish a trading post with warehousing.
-At the time, the island had a population of some 750 of whom 281 were African slaves.
+At the time, the island had a population of some 750 of whom 281 were enslaved Africans.
 French was spoken in the rural areas while English was spoken in the capital.
 Only 3-4% of the population were of Swedish ancestry.